-If you’re looking for an introductory module in childhood and youth studies, we recommend An introduction to childhood and youth studies (E102).
+If you're looking for an introductory module in childhood and youth studies, we recommend Introduction to childhood studies and child psychology (E104).

-This module includes a module website made up of a series of learning guides and a module reader.
+This module includes a module website made up of a series of online study weeks and a module book.
 Each learning guide will support your though your studies.
 The online learning guides include a range of newly produced audiovisual material, and are accompanied by a specially produced module reader with chapters written by a range of experts in childhood and youth studies.

 You’ll need broadband internet access and a desktop or laptop computer with an up-to-date version of Windows (10 or 11) or macOS Monterey or higher.